 Former Super Eagles Star Passes Away Hours Before World Cup Playoff Final vs DR Congo

-- A former Super Eagles star has sadly passed away at the age of 83, just hours before Nigeria’s must-win World Cup playoff final
+• A former Super Eagles star has passed away at the age of 83, just hours before Nigeria’s must-win World Cup playoff

-- The prolific striker, whose cause of death remained unknown, played for Nigeria between 1963 to 1973
+• The prolific striker, whose cause of death has not been confirmed, played for his country between 1963 to 1973

-Ex-Green Eagles star Lawrence Onweazu Okonji has passed away at the age of 83.
-The cause of his death remains unknown as of Saturday, November 15.
+Ex-Green Eagles star Lawrence Onweazu Okonji passed away on November 15 at the age of 83.

 Source: Getty Images